Paris – the financial capital of West and Central Africa

 Carrot for African elites, French conglomerates and … migrants

 Let us take just one country as an example: Senegal, a popular destination for French presidents.
 Rolf Heimer wrote:”The devaluation (1994) of the CFA had two aspects: on the one hand, exports of its most important product, peanuts, actually rose in 1994/5, and thus the income of the plantation owners who belonged to the elite; on the other hand, the majority of the population continued to be impoverished, as the higher prices for the fertilizers and pesticides imported from abroad meant much lower income for most small farmers.4) While devaluation against the franc or the euro makes imports from Europe more expensive, linking the CFA franc to the strong euro reduces the competitiveness of African CFA countries.
-It favours imports from smallcentralafricanstates1000francsp507fcountries with weaker currencies (e. g.
+It favours imports from countries with weaker currencies (e. g.
 China, Nigeria, India and Thailand).
 In addition, most of Africa’s exports are calculated in dollars, meaning that the loss is double, since any appreciation of the euro against the dollar worsens the total value of exports.
 It was particularly clear in the years 2000-2010: the appreciation of the euro put the CFA countries at a disadvantage.
 The African countries do not form an optimal currency area.
 It means that the group of countries can be hit by crises that are economically too much asymmetric: one of them can be worse off while others can be booming.
 There is no coordinated fiscal policy ensuring that capital is transferred from states that are doing well to those that are doing poorly.
 For example, rises in oil prices can cause immense damage to employment and production capacity in one country, as their central banks cannot cushion the negative effects of changes in nominal exchange rates, while another country may profit from the phenomenon.
 Even though the CFA guarantees its countries lower inflation and fiscal discipline imposed by the ECB, the question here is whether the cost of the single currency will not outweigh expected profits.

 Who profits from it?
 It is certainly Africa’s upper classes and migrants.
 Thanks to CFA, the former can buy luxury goods at low prices in Europe and transfer French lifestyle to Africa, while the latter can rely on their homes in Ouagadougou or Dakar to retain their value.